-Brundage-Bone and Capital are concrete pumping service providers in the United States ("U.S.") and Camfaud is a concrete pumping service provider in the United Kingdom ("U.K.").
+Brundage-Bone is a concrete pumping service provider in the United States ("U.S.") and Camfaud is a concrete pumping service provider in the United Kingdom ("U.K.").
 Their core business is the provision of concrete pumping services to general contractors and concrete finishing companies in the commercial, infrastructure and residential sectors.
 Most often equipment returns to a "home base" nightly and these service providers do not contract to purchase, mix, or deliver concrete.
-Brundage-Bone and Capital collectively have approximately 100 branch locations across approximately 21 states, with its corporate headquarters in Thornton, Colorado.
+Brundage-Bone has approximately 100 branch locations across 21 states, with its corporate headquarters in Thornton, Colorado.
 Camfaud has approximately 30 branch locations throughout the U.K., with its corporate headquarters in Epping (near London), England.